bvlaicu/home-assistant-addons/oru/README.md

 ### Option: `account_uuid`

 The Orange and Rockland Utility account uuid.
 To find it log into oru.com / coned.com then use the browser developer tools to search for `uuid` in the network tab.

+For oru.com, login to your account and go to
+-> Home Page
+-> Billing and Usage
+-> Your Billing and Usage
+-> Real Time usage
+-> in browser developer tools, search for URL like : https://oru.opower.com/ei/edge/apis/cws-real-time-ami-v1/cws/oru/accounts/<YOUR_ACCOUNT_UUID>/meters/<YOUR_METER_NUMBER>/usage

 ### Option: `meter_number`